MJ Melendez Player Props: Royals vs. Marlins

 MJ Melendez At The Plate

-- Melendez has 12 doubles, two triples, five home runs and 25 walks while hitting .220.
+- Melendez is hitting .222 with 12 doubles, two triples, five home runs and 25 walks.

-- Melendez will look to extend his four-game hitting streak.
-He's batting .316 in his last outings.
+- Melendez is batting .389 during his last games and is riding a five-game hitting streak.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.